silx-kit/h5web/README.md

 ## HSDS demo

-h5web can display data requested to a [HSDS](https://github.com/HDFGroup/hsds) server instance.
+H5web can display data requested to an [HSDS](https://github.com/HDFGroup/hsds) server instance.
 A demo is available on https://h5web.panosc.eu/hsds with several files (or domains) available:

-- `/home/reader/water` (**default**): A file containing similar data to the demo https://h5web.panosc.eu/.
-Some datasets do not work as bitshuffle compression is not supported by HSDS yet.
+- `/home/reader/water` (**default**): A file with data similar to the demo https://h5web.panosc.eu/.
+Some datasets cannot be displayed as bitshuffle compression is not supported by HSDS yet.
 - `/home/reader/tall`: The demo file of HSDS.
 - `/home/reader/chunked`: A file containing a simple 2D chunked dataset.